0180 SQL Merge in MonetDB

 Sample Tables

 We will create two tables.
-We will try to propagate all the changes in the table A to the table B. For start, we will enter only one row in the table A.
+We will try to propagate all the changes in the table A to the table B. For start, we will enter two rows in the table A.

 CREATE TABLE A ( Letter CHAR, Number INTEGER );